anvlkv/polymathic/README.md

     [extra.poly]
     logo = "/your-logo.png"

 Whether to include a webmanifest file and path to it.
-Example can be found in this repo.

     [extra]
     [extra.poly]